Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Experimental Case Study

 \subsection{Idealized Simulation Case Studies}

 The purpose of this section is to demonstrate control capabilities of the proposed constrained differentiable predictive control policies (DPC) in idealized simulations.
 We use the trained system dynamics model for representing the controlled system, omitting the influence of the plant-model mismatch and additive real-time disturbances affecting the dynamics of the real system.
-We show that, in case of perfect system dynamics model, DPC can achieve offset-free reference tracking capabilities, and robust constraints satisfaction, hence demonstrating optimal control performance.
+We show that, in case of perfect system dynamics model, DPC can achieve offset-free reference tracking capabilities, and robust constraints satisfaction, hence {empirically demonstrating convergence to near} optimal control performance.

 \paragraph{Reference Tracking} Fig.~\ref{fig:closed_loop_ref} shows the offset-free reference tracking capabilities of the trained DPC method assessed using four different dynamic signals.
 Besides tracking an arbitrary dynamic reference, DPC policy demonstrates predictive control capabilities using a reference preview.
 In particular, notice the change in the trajectories several time steps before previewed step changes in the reference signals.
 To be able to react safely and in advance of forecasted parameters such as references and constraints is a desired feature for many industrial control applications.
 The preview capability also represents additional value compared to explicit MPC, which can not handle preview of its parameters.
-In comparison, classical PID controllers and many reinforcement learning (RL) algorithms generate only reactive control policies.

-\paragraph{Constraints Satisfaction} Fig.~\ref{fig:closed_loop_constr} demonstrates the effect of the constraints tightening on the closed-loop control performance of DPC policy tracking static reference signal.
+\paragraph{Constraints Satisfaction} \del{Fig.~\ref{fig:closed_loop_constr} demonstrates the effect of the constraints tightening on the closed-loop control performance of DPC policy tracking static reference signal.
 The Upper left plot demonstrates offset-free reference tracking under relaxed output constraints.
-However, once the dynamic constraints keep approaching the reference trajectory, the DPC policy behaves robustly, simultaneously minimizing the tracking error and the distance from the upper and lower boundaries.

-A slightly more dramatic scenario is captured in Fig.~\ref{fig:closed_loop_mix} combining dynamic reference crossing dynamic constraints.
+However, once the dynamic constraints keep approaching the reference trajectory, the DPC policy behaves robustly, simultaneously minimizing the tracking error and the distance from the upper and lower boundaries. } {We demonstrate the capability of DPC to balance conflicting objectives in terms of reference tracking and constraints handling.} Fig.~\ref{fig:closed_loop_mix} {plots DPC performance with} dynamic reference crossing dynamic constraints.
 Even in this challenging scenario, the trained DPC policy satisfies the constraints while compromising on the tracking performance of the unattainable reference.